 The diagnosis of autism is made by taking into account the child's complete medical and behavioral history, lengthy observation of the child's behavior, and ruling out other problems that may cause some of the same symptoms.
 It is important to distinguish autism from other disorders, because a misdiagnosis may result in delayed, inappropriate, or ineffective treatment.

-There is no known cure for autism, but it is treatable.
+There is no known cure for autism, but there are well-established treatments that can improve symptoms.
 Many people with autism become more responsive as they come to better understand the world.
 Many experts agree that the prognosis for individuals with autism is often linked to their ability to communicate.
 Some children's symptoms may improve significantly or resolve altogether.
 The goals of treatment include:

 Stopping inappropriate behaviors so the child can relate better to others.